Aaron-Sterling/ng-datefns-pipes/README.md

 # ng-datefns-pipes
 Angular pipes based on date-fns.
 Date pipe, time-ago pipe, minDate pipe, maxDate pipe, distanceBetweenDates pipe.
+I initially built these for Ionic projects, because the Angular date pipe was not performing well on all mobile devices, and the date-fns functions were not exhibiting problems.
+However, no use of Ionic is required.
+This npm library should work with any Angular 5 project, and any Ionic 3 project.

 1. [Installation](https://github.com/Aaron-Sterling/ng-datefns-pipes/blob/master/README.md#installation)
 2. [Sample usage](https://github.com/Aaron-Sterling/ng-datefns-pipes/blob/master/README.md#sample-usage)